-Despite its intrinsic challenges \cite{choe2020evaluating}, techniques for weakly-supervised learning (WSL) \cite{zhou2017brief} have recently emerged to alleviate the need for dense annotation, in particular for computer vision applications.
-These techniques are adapted to different forms of weak supervision including image-tags (image-level label) \cite{kim2017two,pathak2015constrained,teh2016attention,wei2017object}, scribbles \cite{lin2016scribblesup,ncloss:cvpr18}, points \cite{Bearman2016s}, bounding boxes \cite{dai2015boxsup,Khoreva2017}, global image statistics, such as target size \cite{bateson2019constrained,jia2017constrained,kervadec2019curriculum,kervadec2019constrained}.
-The reduced requirement of weak supervision provides an appealing learning framework.
-Learning from histology images using only image-level annotations, which is the focus of this paper, allows to simultaneously classify an image while yielding pixel-wise scores, thereby localizing the corresponding ROIs.
-Under this scenario, powerful techniques for multiple-instance learning (MIL) \cite{carbonneau2018multiple, CheplyginaBP19MEDIA, wang2018revisiting, zhou2004multi} are generally considered, where individual instance labels (in our case, image pixels) are not available.
-Training instances are grouped into sets (\eg, images), and supervision is only provided for sets of instances.
+Despite their intrinsic challenges~\citep{choe2020evaluating}, techniques for weakly-supervised learning (WSL)~\citep{zhou2017brief} have recently emerged to alleviate the need for dense annotation, particularly for computer vision applications.
+These techniques are adapted to different forms of weak supervision, including image-tags (image-levels label)~\citep{kim2017two,pathak2015constrained,teh2016attention,wei2017object}, scribbles~\citep{lin2016scribblesup,ncloss:cvpr18}, points~\citep{Bearman2016s}, bounding boxes~\citep{dai2015boxsup,Khoreva2017}, global image statistics, such as the target size~\citep{bateson2019constrained,jia2017constrained,kervadec2019curriculum,kervadec2019constrained}.
+The reduced weak supervision requirement provides an appealing learning framework.
+In this paper, we focus on WSL methods that allow training a DL model using only image-level annotations for the classification of histology images and for the localization of image ROIs linked to class predictions.
+These methods perform the weakly-supervised object localization (WSOL) task, which can produce localization under the form of activation maps and bounding boxes~\citep{choe2020evaluating}.